-In line with Columbus' commitment to the 10 minute walk promise, this action will track progress and inform decisions to increase access to green spaces for all communities; starting with priority where there are greatest disparities.
-Green spaces throughout the City currently consist of parks, natural areas and connectivity corridors.
+In line with Columbus' commitment to the 10 minute walk promise, this action will track progress and inform decisions to increase access to green spaces for all communities; prioritizing areas where there are the greatest disparities first.
+Green spaces tracked for this measure consist of parks, natural areas and connectivity corridors or greenways.

-Where density development does not align, vacant properties can be utilized as urban gardens or places of respite for improved mental health.
-Increased amounts of green spaces can also improve adaptation strategies for severe weather events for stormwater retention and additional areas for increasing tree canopy.
+Where development density does not align, vacant properties can be utilized as urban gardens or places of respite for improved mental health.
+Preserving or restoring sufficient acreage of green space is also a proven climate adaptation strategy - reducing stormwater impacts from severe weather events and increasing tree canopy to sequester CO2.